stefanocovino/JSPEC.jl/README.md

 ### Documentation and examples

-Documentation for the package and use examples can be found [here](https://stefanocovino.github.io/JSPEC.jl/stable/).
+Documentation for the package can be found [here](https://stefanocovino.github.io/JSPEC.jl/stable/).

 ### Similar tools